alekseymikhno/adsb-ground-station/README.md

 - RTL-SDR Blog V4 with software-activatable bias tee
 - dump1090 decode on Raspberry Pi 5
-- Coverage: PDX airspace (~80 nm radius)
+- Coverage: PDX airspace (~130-140 nm radius)

 ## Design Notes

 The front end places a SAW filter ahead of the LNA (filter-first topology).
-This trades a small noise-figure penalty — the filter's ~2.3 dB insertion loss adds directly to system NF per the Friis equation — for out-of-band rejection of FM broadcast, cellular, and GSM signals that would otherwise overload the SDR in a high-RF environment near an airport.
+This trades a small noise-figure penalty, the filter's ~2.3 dB insertion loss adds directly to system NF per the Friis equation, for out-of-band rejection of FM broadcast, cellular, and GSM signals that would otherwise overload the SDR in a high-RF environment near an airport.
 The PGA-103+ was chosen for its sub-1 dB noise figure and 50 Ω matched ports requiring no external matching network.

 ## Roadmap